ThiagoMotaIta/personal-features/README.md

 # project-residue
-HTML5 and CSS3 projetc built for manage Residue stuffs This app handles project-api integration
+HTML5 and CSS3 projetc built for manage Residue stuffs

+This app handles project-api integration for back-end